 In both cases, the input is an image.
 For analog image processing, the output is always an image.
 For digital image processing, however, the output may be an image or information associated with that image, such as data on features, characteristics, bounding boxes, or masks.

-- Visualization — Represent processed data in an understandable way, giving visual form to objects that aren’t visible, for instance
+- Visualization — Represent processed data in an understandable way.
+For instance, giving visual form to objects that aren’t visible

 - Image sharpening and restoration — Improve the quality of processed images